Looking to buy race bibs for a new or existing event? We’ve got everything you need to make an informed decision.

 Unless you’re thinking of printing on Tyvek.
 Which is a whole different ballgame: you’ll need commercial printers, specialist inks etc…Really not worth saving a few dollars over this.

-You’re probably thinking of ROAD iD.
-They did use to offer event sponsorship deals where they would give out free race bibs as a way of promoting their paid ROAD iD safety wristbands (they added a coupon on each bib that gave racers a discount they could redeem when purchasing a wristband).
+Back in the day, ROAD iD used to offer event sponsorship deals where they would give out free race bibs as a way of promoting their paid ROAD iD safety wristbands (they added a coupon on each bib that gave racers a discount they could redeem when purchasing a wristband).

-Unfortunately, the ROAD iD program has been discontinued and, to the best of our knowledge, there is no one else offering free race bibs at the moment.
+Unfortunately, the ROAD iD program has been discontinued and, to the best of our knowledge, there is no other vendor currently offering free race bibs.
+Some vendors may still offer free bibs, if you commit to buy medals or finisher T-shirts from them.
+But no one offers free race bibs with no strings attached, as far as we know.